cr-eative-dev/Polkadot-Staking-Rewards-Analyzer/README.md

 # Polkadot Validator Rewards Analyzer

-dAPP for analyzing, comparing, and tracking validator performance and rewards on the Polkadot Relay Chain.
+dApp for analyzing, comparing, and tracking validator performance and rewards on the Polkadot Relay Chain.

 ## Overview

-this dAPP allows nominators to make data-driven decisions when selecting validators for staking.
+this dApp allows nominators to make data-driven decisions when selecting validators for staking.
 Built using React, TypeScript, and the latest Polkadot API (`polkadot-api`) aka PAPI, you will find a nice interface for comparing validators based on performance metrics such as rewards, APY, and commission rates across multiple eras.

 ## Features